refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-create-page.md

 };
 ```

-Instead of starting from scratch, Inferencer've created the create page code that we can customize.
+Instead of coding the create page component from scratch, Inferencer've created the required code base on API response, so that we can customize.

 ## Understanding the Create Component